nirmakpakis/Fast-Fourier-Transform-and-Applications/README.md

 - [4] for plotting the runtime graphs for the report

 **image (optional):**
 - filename of the image we wish to take the DFT of.
-(Default: the file name of the image given to you for the assignment)